Hey there <insert wave aka Forest Gump style>,

 3 – quarts Varathane Wood Stain in Iron Navy, Sunbleached and Grey

-To begin we cut the posts into three sizes.
-1/2 inch, 1 inch and 1.5 inch pieces.
+To begin, we used the saw to cut the posts into three sizes.
+1/2 inch, 1 inch, and 1.5-inch pieces.
+Stacking them by size as we went.

-Next we (totally meaning my husband) used a sander to smooth the blocks.
+Next, we (totally meaning my husband) used a sander to smooth the blocks.
+We used an electric sander to make quick work of them.
+I then took a sandpaper block to finish smoothing them.

-Then I stained all the blocks.
+Now it was time for the fun part!
+I stained all the blocks.
 I chose Varathane wood stain because It dries fast and covers easily.
+The colors are Navy, Grey, and Walnut.
+It took two coats to get the coverage I was looking for.
 We stained three sides because of the different depths.

-Then we attached (using wood screws) two 1 x 2 posts cut to the height we needed to the plywood.
+Then, we cut a piece of plywood the size we wanted for our queen size bed.
+We went with 64 inches wide and 30 inches tall.
+So we had had our base.
+We then attached (using wood screws) two 1 x 2 posts cut to the height we needed for the plywood.

-Finally we started to glue the wood blocks to the plywood in a random pattern.
+Finally, we started to glue the wood blocks to the plywood in a random pattern.
 A quick tip here.
-Push the blocks firmly in place so that the glue has solid contact with blocks and the plywood.
+Push the blocks firmly in place so that the glue has solid contact with the blocks and the plywood.
+Stand back every couple of rows to make sure you are keeping the colors and heights mixed.
+We placed books on the glued blocks overnight to let the glue set.
+We painted the edges of the plywood a light brown.

-So every DIY was that moment when you think…how could I miss that?!?!?!
-Ours was when we realized we could have made this much easier on ourselves if we had made the math work and the blocks would have filled the plywood divisible by four.
+So every DIY I do, there is usually that moment when you think,…how could I miss that?!?!?!
+Ours was when we realized we could have made this much easier on ourselves if we had made the math work, and the blocks would have filled the plywood divisible by four.
 But nope, not how we roll.
 So we had to trim one block on every row to make it fit.
 Sigh.

 That’s it!
 Easy and inexpensive.